-Animal assisted therapy (AAT) is the use of certified therapy animals as a part of a therapeutic plan.
-Pet Partners, once known as the Delta Society, has described animal assisted therapy as a "significant part of treatment for many people who are physically, socially, emotionally or cognitively challenged."
+Animal-assisted therapy is the use of certified therapy animals as part of a therapeutic plan.
+Pet Partners, once known as the Delta Society, has described animal-assisted therapy as a "significant part of treatment for many people physically, socially, emotionally or cognitively challenged."

-Patients in hospitals or nursing homes often benefit from AAT, especially children and the elderly.
-While animals such as horses and cats can make excellent therapy animals, dogs are by far the most common type.
-Perhaps this is because of the unique bond that canines and humans share.
-Therapy dogs truly make a difference in the lives of the people they meet.
+Patients in hospitals or assisted living homes often benefit from animal-assisted therapy, especially children and the elderly.
+All kinds of animals can make excellent therapy animals, including horses, cats, and even alpacas.
+However, dogs are by far the most common type, tapping into the unique bond canines and humans share.

 History of Animal-Assisted Therapy

 Animals, especially dogs, have been assisting humans since the beginning of recorded history.
-They have helped us work and provided us with companionship and lifted our spirits.
+They have helped us work, provided us with companionship, and lifted our spirits.
 However, it was not until the 20th century that animals were officially recognized for their therapeutic abilities.

-In 1976, Elaine Smith founded Therapy Dogs International, the first registry for therapy dogs in the US.
-One year later, the Delta Foundation (later named Delta Society, now known as Pet Partners) was formed to research the effects that animals have on people’s lives.
-Today, these two groups, along with many others, help provide therapy animals to people in need of AAT.
+In 1976, Elaine Smith founded Therapy Dogs International, the first registry for therapy dogs in the United States.
+One year later, the Delta Foundation (later named Delta Society and now known as Pet Partners) was formed to research the effects animals have on people’s lives.
+Today, these groups are just two of many others that help provide therapy animals to people in need of animal-assisted therapy.

 How Therapy Dogs Make a Difference

-Animal assisted therapy teams consist of a certified therapy animal and a trained handler.
-Therapy teams visit hospitals, nursing homes, assisted living centers, children's homes and other similar facilities to help lift spirits and facilitate recovery.
+Animal-assisted therapy teams consist of a certified therapy animal and a trained handler.
+The handler is often the owner or co-owner of the dog.
+These animal-assisted therapy teams visit hospitals, nursing homes, assisted living centers, children's homes, schools, and other types of facilities to help lift spirits, facilitate recovery, and provide education.

 Therapy dogs visit with the sick and elderly, sometimes simply sitting by the person's side and patiently being petted.
-AAT patients may walk therapy dogs, play with them, feed them or groom them.
-Some therapy dogs are trained to sit quietly and attentively while children read to them.
-Many therapy dogs have their own disabilities or limitations and serve as an inspiration to humans with disabilities.
+Animal-assisted therapy patients may go on walks with therapy dogs, play games with them, feed them, or groom them.
+Therapy dogs may be trained to sit quietly and attentively while children read to them.
+Many can help their handlers teach students about dog care and safety.
+Some therapy dogs have disabilities or limitations of their own, serving as an inspiration to humans with disabilities.